ricebear-org/ricebear-org.github.io/discord.md

 3. [Tier 2 Only] Organization name and purpose

-4. [Tier 2 Only] Voice channel bitrates (recommended to choose either 64 or 96 kbps)
+4. [Tier 2 Only] Voice channel bitrates

 You can configure users who can join your custom channels using the `r;cc` commands, and who are in your custom organization (thus changing access to the custom organization's channels) with the `r;role` commands (Tier 2 Only).
 Just typing either of those commands will show a prompt for the subcommands that you can use.
 To change any of the other details you've provided, contact fuyubear#0765.